rashvand/Zynq7020-FreeModbus-Master-and-Slave-RTU-and-TCP/README.md

 - For implementation i used AXI Intc and 2 AXI Timer connected to Core1_nIRQ interrupt resource and AXI Uart16550
 - One AXI Timer for Systick and another for 50us timer.
 - in AXI Uart16550 it's Out1n ip core output i used for RS485 DE signal pin.
-- For Block DEsign schematic see this file "Vivado_Block_Design.pdf"
+- For Block Design schematic see this file "Vivado_Block_Design.pdf"